Close Menu

 If DM Type 2 limits your ability to use your hands due to nerve damage, then you might not be able to use your skills.
 For example, you might not be able to type 6 hours a day.
 Or, you might have anxiety and this could cause you to not be able to concentrate or finish work tasks.
 DM Type 2 can cause a number of work related problems.

-The ALJ, at your hearing, may call a medical expert to testify about your health.
-The medical expert is at the hearing to testify about your medical records and your symptoms.
+The ALJ may call a medical expert to testify about your health.
+The medical expert is at your hearing to testify about your medical records.
 If the judge calls a medical expert to the hearing, then you need an attorney to question them.
-Learn information about the role of the medical expert at your hearing.
+Learn about the role of the medical expert at your hearing.

-Additionally, at your hearing, there will be a job expert who will testify about what jobs might be available to someone with your physical limits.
+Additionally, at your hearing, there will be a job expert who will testify about what jobs might be available to someone with diabetes.
 The decision about your ability to work will depend largely upon your RFC limits.

 THE MEDICAL EXPERT CAN TESTIFY ABOUT DIABETES